Book a Meeting

 Cooperation Seeking

-Creative Biolabs is interested in collaborating with potential partners (include but not limit to major pharma or biotech firms) to further co-develop ADCC-enhanced Burosumab.
+Creative Biolabs is interested in collaborating with potential partners (include but not limit to major pharma or biotech firms) to further co-develop ADCC-enhanced FGF23 antibody.
 For commercial partners interested in our ADCC-enhanced therapeutic antibodies, Creative Biolabs welcomes collaboration.
 Here are two ways for your choice, and please contact us for more details.

 1) Collaborate with us and co-develop the programs from discovery phase to IND enabling.
 Costs will be shared.